MEDICAL ASSISTING DEGREES

 Medical Assistant Salary and Job Growth

-Given the demand due to the rapidly increasing aging population, the profession is projected to undergo tremendous growth through 2024.
-The BLS estimates that the field will grow by 23 percent through 2024, which is much faster than average for all occupations..
+Given the demand due to the rapidly increasing aging population, the profession is projected to undergo tremendous growth.
+The BLS estimates that the field will grow by 13.9% through 2032, which is much faster than average for all other occupations.

 Earn a Degree Today